-- The income constitutes trading income: For example, where the company is a bank or carrying out similar activities (as defined in the Income Tax Act 2010); or - The income falls within the scope of "inter-company interest" as defined in Class 1A of Schedule 1 of the Income Tax Act 2010.
-This applies to interest paid or payable on a loan or advance from one company to another.
+- the income constitutes trading income: for example, where the company is a bank or carries out similar activities to a bank (as defined in the Income Tax Act 2010); or - the income falls within the scope of 'inter-company interest' as defined in Class 1A of Schedule 1 of the Income Tax Act 2010.
+This applies to interest paid or payable on a loan or advance from one company to another company.
 Such income is deemed to accrue in and derive from Gibraltar in the case of a company registered in Gibraltar.
-It does not apply to interest on a loan to a company where the total interest income from that company (or in total from connected companies) does not exceed GBP100,000 per annum.
+It does not apply to interest on a loan to a company where the total interest income from that company (or the total from connected companies) does not exceed GBP100,000 per annum.